mrmarbury/ftb_server/README.md

 # Specs

-Run command `rspec` from the root of this Cookbooks
+Run command `rspec` from the root of this Cookbook

 # Integration tests